hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_comp_Hist1h1d_sc.png" width="800">
 </p>

-In this case, we can see sometimes in the process of pseudobulking, high expression from a small proportion of cells can drive the results.
-Whereas at the single-cell level, we are better able to take into account that few cells are expressing Hist1h1d.
+With this example we can see sometimes in the process of pseudobulk aggregation high expression from a small proportion of cells can drive the results.
+At the single-cell level, we are better able to take into account that few cells are expressing Hist1h1d.

-### Conservative approach
+### High confidence genes: Significant in DESeq2 and FindMarkers

-If we were to go with the most conservative approach for a DGE analysis, we could use only the common significant genes found from both methods and continue any follow-up analysis with those results.
-As an example, we can take a look at the gene `Tiparp` which was significant in DESEq2 and FindMarkers.
+A conservative approach for a DGE analysis, would be to use only the significant genes that are identified from both methods.
+As an example, we can take a look at the gene Tiparp which was significant in DESEq2 and FindMarkers.
+Again, let's begin with a quick peek at the results file.
+Unlike the previous genes, **the percentage of cells expressing this gene is on the higher end**.

 ```r
 dge %>% subset(gene == "Tiparp")
 ```

 ```
        gene log2FC_fm pct.1 pct.2     padj_fm log2FC_deseq2  padj_deseq2  sig
 8768 Tiparp -2.414068 0.393 0.742 2.1504e-141     -2.378904 3.917121e-34 both